SONS OF CONFEDERATE VETERANS

 AN E-MAIL

-Commander Seiler is no stranger to anything that involves communicating with new and modern technology, especially when it comes to utilizing his tech skills behind a keyboard that benefits the Sons of Confederate Veterans.
-Since joining the Sons of Confederate Veterans in 2015, Dustin has continued his independent studies of the Texas Revolution and War Between the States era history as well as become a decorated and valued member of the Texas Division.
-In addition to his duties as a Camp Commander, he also serves as the Parliamentarian to the Texas Division Executive Council.
-He studied Psychology & Liberal Arts at Northwest Vista College from 2003 to 2006.
+Dustin Seiler is an award-winning musician, historian, and author and is an HR Professional by trade.
+In the State of Texas, his twenty-year career experience in Management, Retail & Customer Service is the educational equivalent to a Masters of Business Administration.
+He is no stranger to anything that involves new technology, especially when it comes to utilizing his skills that benefit the Sons of Confederate Veterans.
+Since joining the Sons of Confederate Veterans in 2015, Dustin has continued his studies of the Texas Revolution and War Between the States era history.
+He has been decorated four times by the Texas Division for his contributions is Heritage Ops, Camp Leadership, Recruiting, and Historical Education.
+As well as a three-time winner of the SCV Texas Division Best Website Award, and a recipient of the SCV National Meritorious Service Medal & the SCV National Distinguished Service Medal.
 Commander Seiler is the collateral descendent of Brig.
 General Benjamin McColloch - who accepted Maj.
 General Twiggs surrendered all Federal Property in Texas at the Alamo Plaza.

 CAMP COMMANDER